-- the apprentice must have achieved level 2 English and mathematics - the required on-programmed qualification, the Level 4 Diploma in Adult Care must have been achieved
+- the apprentice must have achieved level 2 English and mathematics - the required on-programmed qualification, the Level 4 Diploma in Adult Care must have been achieved - the apprentice must have gathered a portfolio of evidence against the required KSBs associated with the professional discussion to be put forward at gateway - the line manager (employer) must be confident that the apprentice has developed all the knowledge, skills and behaviours defined in the apprenticeship standard and that the apprentice is competent in performing their role.
+To ensure this, the apprentice must attend a formal meeting with their employer to complete the gateway readiness report.

-- the apprentice must have gathered a portfolio of evidence against the required KSBs associated with the professional discussion to be put forward at gateway - the line manager (employer) must be confident that the apprentice has developed all the knowledge, skills and behaviours defined in the apprenticeship standard and that the apprentice is competent in performing their role.
-To ensure this, the apprentice must attend a formal meeting with their employer to complete the gateway readiness report. - the apprentice and the employer should then engage with Highfield to agree a plan and schedule for each assessment activity to ensure all components can be completed within a 3-month end-point assessment window.
-Further information about the gateway process is covered later in this kit.
+• the apprentice and the employer should then engage with Highfield to agree a plan and schedule for each assessment activity to ensure all components can be completed within a 3-month end-point assessment window.